Here are some small home cooking maxims and considerations. Some may seem obvious to you, but you will see what you need to remember ;)

 3. Don’t be too ambitious at first

-Start with a fairly simple recipes to learn the basics and then progress.
+Start with fairly simple recipes to learn the basics, and then progress.
 Simply put, this means avoiding sophisticated recipes.
-It might be tempting to try macarons, but it would make things difficult for you when you just started cooking.
+It might be tempting to try macaroons, but it might make things difficult if you just started cooking.

 4. Relax!
 Cooking is flexible